-Designed to explore and analyze the wide varieties of activities involved in executing the personnel function of an organization, this course explores the nature of responsibilities relating to the management of people.
+This course is designed to explore and analyze the wide varieties of activities involved in executing the personnel function of an organization and the nature of responsibilities relating to the management of people.
 Also provided in this course is a survey of contemporary theories and practices in the areas of leadership, shared values, motivation, and team building.